borealbirds/qpad-offsets/README.md

 NOTE: CRS related warnings are due to [PROJ4 vs PROJ6](https://stackoverflow.com/questions/63727886/proj4-to-proj6-upgrade-and-discarded-datum-warnings) discrepancies when using GDAL > 3 because the `+datum=` part is deprecated.

 ### Step 4.
 Calculate offsets

+Indicate whether you would like offsets that take method (human point count, ARU with transcription method) into account using the useMeth argument (c("y", "n")).

 `A` is the known or estimated area of survey, `p` is availability given presence, `q` is detectability given availability.